Jane Barnell: Career

 At some point during her life, Barnell worked as a trapeze artist before having a railroad accident that ended her career.
 She then became a commercial photographer.

 Barnell toured for a time with a number of circuses, including the Ringling Brothers circus, and later joined Hubert's Museum in Times Square, New York City.
-She appeared in a Tod Browning's Freaks (1932) which, according to the DVD documentary, left her unhappy with the overall portrayal of the sideshow performers in the film.

 In April 1935, she was working at the Ringling Brothers' sideshow at Madison Square Garden.

 In 1940, she was interviewed by Joseph Mitchell for an article for The New Yorker.
 His interview is one of the few sources that exists about her life.

-Her date and place of death had previously been erroneously reported online as October 26, 1951, InLos Angeles, California.
-That date however comes from researchers confusing her death with that of a Susan Jane Barnell.

-When approached by Diane Arbus about information regarding her death, Joseph Mitchell verified her passing.

-Barnell died on July 21, 1945, in Manhattan, New York Her remains were cremated by the New York and New Jersey Cremation Company.